storyprotocol/documentation/docs/Developers/tutorials/how-to-dispute-ip-on-story.md

 To dispute an IP Asset, you will need:

-* the `ipId` of the IP Asset you are disputing (we use a test one below)
+* the `targetIpId` of the IP Asset you are disputing (we use a test one below)
 * the `targetTag` that you are applying to the dispute.
-Check out the [list of tags](https://docs.story.foundation/docs/dispute-module#/dispute-tags) that can be applied.
+Only [whitelisted tags](https://docs.story.foundation/docs/dispute-module#/dispute-tags) can be applied.
-* a `cid` (Content Identifier) is a unique identifier in IPFS, including CID v0 (base58) and CID v1 (base32).
-It represents the dispute evidence you must provide, as described [here](https://docs.story.foundation/docs/uma-arbitration-policy#/dispute-evidence-submission-guidelines) (we use a test one below).
+* a `cid` (Content Identifier) is a unique identifier in IPFS that represents the dispute evidence you must provide, as described [here](https://docs.story.foundation/docs/uma-arbitration-policy#/dispute-evidence-submission-guidelines) (we use a test one below).
+  * **Note you can only provide a CID one time.** After it is used, it can't be used as evidence again.

 Create a `main.ts` file and add the code below: